If you find yourself in a situation where you’re unable to qualify for bankruptcy, familiarize yourself with these existing alternatives.

 Before signing a contract, it’s important to research all programs available in your area to make sure that you’re choosing the one best suited for your financial situation.

-A debt consolation loan is an allowance from a financial institution that is equivalent to a person’s unsecured debt.
+A Debt Consolidation loan is an allowance from a financial institution that is equivalent to a person’s unsecured debt.
 This loan grants a person a chance to repay all credit at once, and instead of being left with multiple late bills, there’s only one outstanding fee.

 After taking out a debt consolidation loan, all unsecured debts are settled and in return, monthly payments are made to the financial institution instead of creditors.
 Additionally, debt consolidation loans typically have lower interest rates compared to what is charged by creditors, which is great for helping someone save extra money.